balchua/humpback/README.md

 *Any Pod Status, that results to other than `Successful` will be returned as an error i.e. `exit(1)`*

+## Abrupt shutdown

+The pod-runner will react to SIGTERM, SIGQUIT, SIGKILL and SIGHUP.
+Thes os signals will force pod-runner to delete the pod.
+Signalling to terminate the "Job".
+This is to avoid excessive "completed" or "failed" pods in the cluster, relieving potential cluster space pressure.

 ## Cleanup

 The controller will automatically delete the pod, as soon as it completes or failed.
 The pod logs are tailed to the console.